michaelsachs/GlobalAnalysis.jl/docs/src/installation.md

 - Type `instantiate` and press enter.
 This will download and precompile all required packages, which may take a few minutes
 - In the file explorer (top icon in the left menu bar), navigate to the `notebooks` folder and select the notebook you want to run
 - For example, select `kineticModel.ipynb` an click `Run all` to ensure everything is working.
 If you are prompted to choose a kernel, select `Julia` and then the Julia version you have installed in the previous step
 - Note that the first execution of Julia code after opening a notebook will trigger the compilation of the used functions, which can take a few seconds.
-The second excecution onwards then takes advantage of the compilation and will be much faster.
+The second excecution onwards then uses the existing compilation and will be much faster.
 The compilation is retained until the notebook is closed.